TanStack/query/docs/src/pages/docs/api.md

 }
 ```

-Set a stale time to only fetch when the data is older than the specified time:
+Specify a `staleTime` to only fetch when the data is older than a certain amount of time:

 ```js
 try {